 Should the British have taken the neck, the Battle of Bunker Hill could have turned out very differently.

 The Importance of the Battle of Bunker Hill

-The Battle of Bunker Hill is typically considered one of the most important in the entire war.
+Historians often consider the Battle of Bunker Hill as one of the most important battles in the entire war.
 Though a tactical defeat, the colonial ability to inflict great losses on the British sparked hope that the militia could potentially win the revolution.

 Though many things went wrong that day, including losing the battle, the colonists actually completed their primary objective.

 The only reason the militia was ordered to defend Bunker Hill in the first place was to help delay British operations to take Charlestown and Dorchester Heights that were due to be launched the following day.3

 In this respect the colonial mission was a massive success.
 The high casualties the British suffered at the Battle of Bunker Hill led Thomas Gage to indefinitely cancel any plans to maneuver out of Boston.

 The siege would continue on until March 1776 when Henry Knox infamously arrived with the Noble Train of Artillery causing the British to flee Boston.